-Table 1 provides the root mean squared errors (RMSE) between the rawinsonde observations and UAS retrievals.
-The last column, V, is the vectorized RMSE for the wind.
-Based on these numbers, both the no-flow-sensor and best curve fitting provide measurements more similar to the rawinsonde than the Paparazzi algorithm in nearly every category.
-While the best curve fitting algorithm has a lower error for the wind speed, the estimate of the wind direction from the no-flow-sensor has a lower RMSE.
+Table 1 provides the root mean squared errors (RMSE) between the rawinsonde wind data and UAS retrievals using 22 rawinsonde and UAS profiles.
+Since rawinsonde wind observations under 300 m a.g.l. are typically unreliable, data below this height were not used in the computation of error statistics in Table 1.
+The last column, |V|, is the magnitude of the vectorized RMSE for the wind, utilizing the vector addition of the u and v error components.
+Based on these numbers, both the no-flow-sensor and BCF provide measurements more similar to the rawinsonde than the Paparazzi algorithm in nearly every category.
+While the BCF has a lower error for the wind speed, the estimate of the wind direction from the no-flow-sensor has a lower RMSE.
 Both could be used to measure the 2-D wind vector with nearly identical errors.
-The RMSE for each of the wind components is slightly larger than the error for the raw-5 insonde system, which is 1 m s^{-1} for u and v.
+The RMSE for each of the wind components is slightly larger than the error for the rawinsonde system, which is $1 \text{ m s}^{-1}$ for u and v.
 This is not surprising considering that the rawinsonde observations have error themselves and the winds may change slightly between the measurement times.

 Overall, the three algorithms themselves were in good agreement with each other.
 No algorithm appeared to perform drastically better than any other when compared against the rawinsonde, but each algorithm has its own advantages.
-The best curve fitting provides the faster independent updates when the aircraft is flying in a circular pattern compared to the no-flow-sensor.
-Conversely, the no-flow-sensor method still works well when the plane is flying in a straight line, while the best curve fitting does not work well in that condition.
+The BCF provides the faster independent updates when the aircraft is flying in a circular pattern compared to the no-flow-sensor.
+Conversely, the no-flow-sensor method still works well when the aircraft is flying in a straight line, while the BCF does not work well in that condition.

-15 3.2 Comparison with sodar
+3.2 Comparison with sodar

-A Scintec XFAS sodar operates on the roof of the NWC and offers yet another wind comparison.
+A Scintec XFAS sodar operates on the roof of the NWC and offers yet another wind dataset for comparison.
 The sodar provides 10 m vertical resolution estimates of the wind vector averaged over a 15 min time span.
-The lowest range gate is 30 m above the instrument and retrievals can provide data up to 400 m under ideal conditions.
-Given its continuous data stream and its spatial resolution near the ground, wind measurements from the
+The lowest range gate is 30 m above the instrument and retrievals can provide data up to 400 m under ideal conditions, although the typical range is 200 m.
+The maximum height range varies drastically depending on atmospheric conditions and noise levels of the environment.
+Wind speed and direction measurements are specified to be accurate within 0.3 m s-1 and 1.5°.
+However, measurement quality is sensitive to the signal-to-noise ratio.